Trump tweets video after Twitter locked his account in wake of Capitol riot

 "The demonstrators who infiltrated the Capitol have defiled the seat of American democracy," he said in the video.
 "To those who engaged in the acts of violence and destruction, you do not represent our country."

-Thursday's taped statement came a day after Trump released another taped statement in a tweet -- one of the three deleted -- that told the rioters to go home, calling them "special people," adding, "We love you," while continuing to circulate false claims of voter fraud, as he has done for months.
+Thursday's taped statement came a day after Trump released another taped statement in a tweet -- one of the three deleted -- that told the rioters to go home, referring to them as "special people," while continuing to circulate false claims of voter fraud, as he has done for months.
+"We love you," he said in the previous video.

+Since then, a growing chorus of lawmakers has called for Trump's impeachment and removal of power by invoking the 25th Amendment, on the grounds of provoking the mob to break into and deface the US Capitol.

+Read more: Will Trump be impeached a second time?
+What to know and where the situations stands

 Twitter's move to lock Trump's account came after University of Virginia law professor Danielle Citron, journalist Kara Swisher, Obama Foundation CTO Leslie Miley, Anti-Defamation League CEO Jonathan Greenblatt and other high-profile figures urged the short-message app to boot the president from the platform.